bgdawes/dotfiles/linux_documentation/linux_notes.md

 This one took me awhile so I wanted to document.

  Use default controller setup.
-IMPORTANT NOTE FOR SEGA MASTER SYSTEM / GENESIS OVERRIDES: Both SMS and Genesis use the same core so you need to save everything using content directory overrides.
 Change controls to:

 B button should be assigned to A